FangkuaiYa/AmongUs-HomemadePlugin/README.md

 ### Installation side note

 If you want to install Reactor by yourself, please follow the [BepInEx](https://docs.reactor.gg/docs/basic/install_bepinex) installation instruction, then [Reactor](https://docs.reactor.gg/docs/basic/install_reactor)'s ones.
 And then copy the plugin dll (from [releases](https://github.com/Herysia/AmongUsTryhard/releases/latest)) into `Among us/BepInEx/plugins`
-If you want to play on official servers, you should then disable custom handshake option from: `Among us/BepInEx/config/gg.reactor.api.cfg`

 ### Uninstall

-If you want to uninstall this mod only, remove the dll `Among us/BepInEx/plugins/AmongUsUnknownImpostors-2020.12.9s.dll`.
+If you want to uninstall this mod only, remove the dll `Among us/BepInEx/plugins/AmongUsUnknownImpostors.dll`.

 If you want to disable it, you can temporarily rename or remove the file `Among us/winhttp.dll`